 Orchestrated Firmware Updates

-An advantage of connected devices is their ability to be regularly updated.
+A key advantage of connected medical devices is their ability to be regularly updated.
 During these firmware updates, ensure careful orchestration and that only authorized parties can make changes to the devices.

 Should an update failure ensue, there must be a contingency plan in place.
 Either reboot the device and restart the update or replace the device altogether.
 Additionally, patients need clear instructions on how to configure their devices on their home network.
 The proper installation lets you establish an encrypted connection between the medical devices and the IoMT.